sahandhdz/CUDA-PMPP/Chapter_5/Exercises/README.md

 #### b.
 Tiles of size T x T are used?

 As we discussed in previous questions, for a tile of size T, the total number of memory accesses will be decreased by a factor of T. SO each element from the input matrices will be read for `N/T` times.

+#### 9. A kernel performs 36 floating-point operations and seven 32-bit global memory access per thread.
+For each of the following device properties, indicate whether this kernel is compute-bound or memory bound.

+#### a.
+Peak FLOPS=200 GFLOPS, peak memory bandwidth=100 GB/second.

+#### b.
+Peak FLOPS=300 GFLOPS, peak memory bandwidth=250 GB/second.